sys.monitoring --- Execution event monitoring

 The following events are supported:

-A conditional branch is taken (or not).
+A conditional branch goes left.

 sys.monitoring.events.CALL